Skip to content ↓

 • If earrings cannot be removed, then they should be sufficiently taped by parents / carers prior to arriving at school.

-• Unfortunately, we cannot help with the removal of earrings, therefore, if your child is unable to remove them by themselves, please remove before coming to school.
+• Unfortunately, we cannot help with the removal of earrings.
+Therefore, if your child is unable to remove them by themselves, please remove them before coming to school.

 • School staff are not responsible for the safekeeping of earrings that are removed.